The Moogly Crochet Alphabet

 Add this pattern to your Ravelry Queue

 THE LETTER A (This one is particularly tricky!
-Details and corrections have been added.)
+Please see the video tutorial here!)

 Row 1: Ch 30, sc in the 2nd ch from hook, sc in the next 12 ch.
 Sc2tog over next 3 sts, skipping the center st. Sc in remaining 13 ch.
 Turn.
 (27 sts)